 Nitrofurantoin

-Nitrofurantoin is an antibiotic which is commonly used to treat uncomplicated u
+Nitrofurantoin is an antibiotic medicine.
+It is primarily used to treat and pre

 When should one not use Nitrofurantoin

-- Allergy to Nitrofurantoin, other medicines containing Nitrofurantoin or any of the other ingredients of this medicine
+- Allergy to Nitrofurantoin, other medicines containing Nitrofurantoin.

 - Kidney disease (moderate to severe)